Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Stellar mass functions

-We also compare our results to two pre-JWST works, \citet{Santini2021} and \citet{McLeod2021}.
-We find reasonable agreement with \citet{McLeod2021}, particularly at z=3-3.5, but find significantly lower mass per unit volume than \citet{Santini2021}.
-We also again compare with cosmological simulations and SAMs.
-We find \eagle dramatically fails to reproduce the observed SMD. \tng produces it up to z=3.5 where it dramatically falls (due to having no high-z massive quiescent galaxies). \shark overpredicts the SMD at z>3.0. \galform slightly underpredicts it at z>3.
+We also compare our results to two other pre-JWST works, \citet{Santini2021} and \citet{McLeod2021}.
+We find reasonable agreement with \citet{McLeod2021}, particularly at $z=3.0-3.5$, but find lower mass per unit volume than \citet{Santini2021} (after correcting for IMF assumptions). {We again also compare with cosmological simulations and SAMs.
+We find that both \eagle and \magneticum dramatically fail to reproduce the observed SMD, with one severely underestimating and the other severely overestimating.} \tng matches it well up to $z=3.5$ where it dramatically falls (due to having no high-z massive quiescent galaxies). \shark overpredicts and \galform slightly underpredicts the SMD at $z>3.0$.

 Interestingly, \simba well reproduces the SMD.
 This is surprising as it failed to reproduce the observed number densities or SMF, but goes to show how difficult it is to accurately reproduce all of these within the same simulation.
 Clearly the shape of the SMFs in \simba is dramatically different to observations, but the area underneath remains the same.
 We also overplot predictions from \textsc{UniverseMachine} \citep{Behroozi2019, Weaver2023} which slightly over predicts the SMD at each redshift, i.e. the normalisation is too high, but it matches the shape well.